 comparison of traditional footings and raft (mat) foundation systems – interpretive engineering illustration

 What’s happening below the surface matters just as much as what’s built above.
-This diagram shows two very different ways of handling that relationship.
+These diagrams show two different ways engineers can transfer building loads into the ground.
 With preloaded soils on this site, the question isn’t just what gets built – but how the ground will carry it over time.